 California law provides a few different ways for individuals to clean up their criminal records.
 Depending on the circumstances, many defendants are eligible to have old felonies reduced to misdemeanors and / or to have old cases dismissed entirely.
 Call us to discuss which of these options might be right for you.

-Having an experienced, local attorney prepare your expungement petition increases the chances that the petition will be approved the first time, without unnecessary delays.
+Having an experienced attorney prepare your expungement increases the chances that the petition will be approved the first time, without unnecessary delays.
 PC 1203.4 governs expungement petitions everywhere in California, but the procedures for filing expungements vary from court to court.
 Los Angeles and Orange County, for instance, require the payment of filing fees up front.
 Riverside and San Bernardino County impose filing fees after the petition is heard by a judge.

 If mistakes from your past are standing between you and a better job, call us to discuss your options.
-We can pull a copy of your case file from the court's records system to determine whether or not you are eligible for an expungement.
+We can pull a copy of your case file from the court's records to determine whether or not you are eligible for an expungement.
 There are many factors that may affect your eligibility, but we won't accept a penny from you if we can't help.

 Note: The Judicial Council of California announced a few years ago that they disfavor the word "expungement" because the term may be misleading.
 Calling the petition an "expungement" wrongly implies that is has the effect of completely erasing a petitioner's criminal record.
 The petition actually has the effect of changing an entry on the petitioner's criminal history report from a "conviction" to a "dismissal".
 The judicial council advises that the petition should properly be called a "1203.4 Dismissal".
 I use the word "expungement" here because that term is still more widely understood in common usage.